sigsep/open-unmix-pytorch/README.md

 ## Design Choices / Contributions

 * we favored simplicity over performance to promote clearness of the code.
 The rationale is to have __open-unmix__ serve as a __baseline__ for future research while performance still meets current state-of-the-art (See [Evaluation](#Evaluation)).
-The results are comparable to those of `UHL1`/`UHL2` which obtained the best performance over all systems trained on MUSDB18 in the [SiSEC 2018 Evaluation campaign](https://sisec18.unmix.app).
+The results are comparable/better to those of `UHL1`/`UHL2` which obtained the best performance over all systems trained on MUSDB18 in the [SiSEC 2018 Evaluation campaign](https://sisec18.unmix.app).
 * We designed the code to allow researchers to reproduce existing results, quickly develop new architectures and add own user data for training and testing.
 We favored framework specifics implementations instead of having a monolithic repository.
 * _open-unmix_ is a community focused project, we therefore encourage the community to submit bug-fixes and comments and improve the computational performance.
 However, we are not looking for changes that only focused on improving the performance.

 ### Authors

-[Fabian-Robert Stöter](https://www.faroit.com/), Antoine Liutkus, INRIA and LIRMM, Montpellier, France
+[Fabian-Robert Stöter](https://www.faroit.com/), [Antoine Liutkus](https://github.com/aliutkus), Inria and LIRMM, Montpellier, France

 ### License